Axway/agents-apigee/discovery/README.md

     * Using deployed URL path check for specs for match, use it
   * Check proxy for Key or Oauth policy for authentication
   * Create API Service
-    * If the spec was found use it in revision
+    * If the spec was found, use it in revision
-    * If the spec was not found create as unstructured, given option to do so is set (see below)
+    * If the spec was not found, create as unstructured, given option to do so is set (see below)
     * Attach appropriate Credential Request Definition based on policy in proxy

 ### Proxy provisioning